Skywave: Local and distant skywave propagation

-Skywave transmissions can be used for long-distance communications (DX) by waves directed at a low angle as well as relatively local communications via nearly vertically directed waves (Near Vertical Incidence Skywaves – NVIS).
+Skywave transmissions can be used for long-distance communications (DX) by waves directed at a low angle as well as relatively local communications via nearly vertically directed waves (near vertical incidence skywaves – NVIS).

 Low-angle skywaves

-The ionosphere is a region of the upper atmosphere, from about 80 km to 1000 km in altitude, where neutral air is ionized by solar photons, solar particles, and cosmic rays.
-When high-frequency signals enter the ionosphere at a low angle they are bent back towards the earth by the ionized layer.
+The ionosphere is a region of the upper atmosphere, from about 80 km (50 miles) to 1000 km (600 miles) in altitude, where neutral air is ionized by solar photons, solar particles, and cosmic rays.
+When high-frequency signals enter the ionosphere at a low angle they are bent back towards the Earth by the ionized layer.
 If the peak ionization is strong enough for the chosen frequency, a wave will exit the bottom of the layer earthwards – as if obliquely reflected from a mirror.
 Earth's surface (ground or water) then reflects the descending wave back up again towards the ionosphere.

-When operating at frequencies just below the maximum usable frequency, losses can be quite small, so the radio signal may effectively "bounce" or "skip" between the earth and ionosphere two or more times (multi-hop propagation), even following the curvature of the earth.
+When operating at frequencies just below the maximum usable frequency, losses can be quite small, so the radio signal may effectively "bounce" or "skip" between the Earth and ionosphere two or more times (multi-hop propagation), even following the curvature of the Earth.
 Consequently, even signals of only a few Watts can sometimes be received many thousands of miles away.
 This is what enables shortwave broadcasts to travel all over the world.
 If the ionization is not great enough, the wave only curves slightly downwards, and subsequently upwards as the ionization peak is passed so that it exits the top of the layer only slightly displaced.
 The wave is then lost in space.
 To prevent this, a lower frequency must be chosen.
-With a single "hop", path distances up to 3500 km may be reached.
+With a single "hop", path distances up to 3500 km (2200 miles) may be reached.
 Longer transmissions can occur with two or more hops.